requests-cache/requests-cache/README.rst

 requests-cache
 ---------------

-Requests-cache is a transparent persistent cache for requests_ (version >= 1.1.0) library.
+Requests-cache is a transparent persistent cache for the requests_ library (version 2+).

 .. _requests: http://python-requests.org/